 Marne Street was created following subdivision of the extensive grounds of Maritimo.
-The mansion was demolished in 1928, after the death of its owner JFW Payne150 and the street was developed in two main stages between 1919 and 1928.151 By 1940, Marne Street was extensively developed with flat blocks such as Marne Court, Moore Abbey, Balmoral flats, Maritimo flats and Garden Court;152 and noted architects involved in the design of the developments included Joseph Plottell, Edward Bilson, Arthur Plaistead and Robert Hamilton.153 including St Leonards (1939) in St Leonards Court, in which the owner installed 'modern household appliances and equipment'.155 The popularity of flat block developments continued into the post-war period, with the Argus noting that 'many small attractive blocks of flats ... are regarded as good investments'.156
+The mansion was demolished in 1928, after the death of its owner JFW Payne and the street was developed in two main stages between 1919 and 1928.
+By 1940, Marne Street was extensively developed with flat blocks such as Marne Court, Moore Abbey, Balmoral flats, Maritimo flats and Garden Court; and noted architects involved in the design of the developments included Joseph Plottell, Edward Bilson, Arthur Plaistead and Robert Hamilton.

 The replacement of earlier buildings with flat blocks was met with some opposition, with concerns that the area was being 'exploited for commercialism'.
-154 Other developments attracted media attention for their modernity, INCORPORATED DOCUMENT - SCHEDULE TO CLAUSE 72.04 Page | 46